Quick answer

 Here’s your step-by-step roadmap.
 Follow it in order and you’ll avoid the most common delays.

-7. Pass the DSHS inspection.
+Pass the DSHS inspection.
 An inspector will schedule a visit.
 They’ll check your physical space, equipment, sterilization logs, and record-keeping procedures.
 Have everything ready before they arrive.
 A failed inspection means delays and a re-inspection fee.
+If you’ve never been through one, here’s what to expect during a tattoo shop inspection.

-8. Display your licenses.
-Once approved, post your studio license and all artist licenses where clients can see them.
+Display your license.
+Once approved, post your studio license where clients can see it, and keep each artist’s training certificates on hand.

-9. Set up your operational systems.
+Set up your operational systems.
 This is where most new studio owners drop the ball.
 You need booking systems, deposit collection, consent forms, and client management from day one.
 Apprentice handles all of this: bookings, deposits, digital consent forms, and client records in one place.
-It saves you from the admin chaos that buries new shop owners.
+Its booking system built for Texas tattoo studios saves you from the admin chaos that buries new shop owners.

 The whole process takes four to eight weeks if your paperwork is clean and your studio passes inspection on the first try.
 Plan for eight to twelve weeks if you’re building out a new space from scratch.